just

 Shell Completion Scripts

-The just binary can also generate the same completion scripts at runtime, using the --completions command:
+The just binary can also generate the same completion scripts at runtime using just --completions SHELL:

 $ just --completions zsh > just.zsh